Stax Merchant Services Provider

 In some cases, it also makes sense to partner with a company that offers payment services beyond credit cards.
 Payments types like ACH and Text2Pay are quickly gaining steam, so it makes sense to use a provider that supports these modes of payment.

-Interchange-Plus Pricing: Each credit card issuer such as Mastercard and Visa has specific interchange rates for each card type whether it be CNP or Card present transactions.
-With the interchange-plus pricing structure, the processor adds a markup to the interchange and takes a cut out of each sale.
+Interchange-plus pricing: Each credit card issuer, such as Mastercard and Visa, has specific interchange rates for each card type, whether it be CNP or card-present transactions.
+With the interchange-plus pricing structure, the processor adds a small, fixed markup (the “plus” part) to the variable interchange rate (the true cost set by the card networks and issuing banks).
+This model is generally considered the most transparent among percentage-based pricing structures.

 • Account fees